 There comes a time in each person’s life when they begin thinking about starting a family.
 In our imagination, this always evokes vivid images of a nice house and front yard with a lawn and white fence.
 Everything seems so perfect, children coming back from school to hug their parents who are sitting on the porch reading books…

 Not each place in the United States can provide such an idyllic picture.
 Similar to differences in safety levels across the country when it comes to identity theft and fraud, there are some places that are simply safer for raising a family than others.

 That is why Elite Personal Finance team carefully crafted a list of best places to raise a family for all the people who are asking themselves where to take this essential step in their life journey and find the safest environment for their beloved ones.

-Elite Personal Finance extracted data from Preliminary Semiannual Uniform Crime Report, January–June, 2016.
+Elite Personal Finance extracted data from FBI 2017 US Crime Report.
 Then we analyzed the data and made a list of top places to raise a family.

 As you will be able to see in our list below, all the safest places have a rather small population.

 But why so?